Case study · Well · April – June 2022

 I synthesized the research into a stakeholder presentation covering two levers in depth, including user journey maps across five stages: awareness, evaluation, adoption, engagement, and loyalty.
 The presentation included clear conclusions on current gaps and specific recommendations for how challenges could address them — along with next steps for designers and PMs.

-Separating the User Flows
+Separating User Flows

 After incorporating stakeholder feedback, the project split into two distinct tracks: